shayki5/azure-devops-create-pr-task/README.md

   - **Complete Associated Work Items**: If true, we will attempt to transition any work items linked to the pull request into the next logical state (i.e. Active -> Resolved).
   - **Bypass policy**: If true, policies will be explicitly bypassed while the pull request is completed.
   - **Bypass reason**: If policies are bypassed, this reason is stored as to why bypass was used.

+  Auto Merge options (for GitHub):

+  - **Merge Strategy**: Specify the strategy used to merge the pull request during completion, see [here](https://devblogs.microsoft.com/devops/pull-requests-with-rebase/) more info.

+    - Merge (No fast-forward) - `merge` in yaml:

+      A two-parent, no-fast-forward merge.
+The source branch is unchanged. **This is the default behavior**.

+    - Squash commit - `squash` in yaml:

+      Put all changes from the pull request into a single-parent commit.

+    - Rebase and fast-forward - `rebase` in yaml:

+      Rebase the source branch on top of the target branch HEAD commit, and fast-forward the target branch.
+      The source branch is updated during the rebase operation.

+  - **Delete Source Branch**: If true, the source branch of the pull request will be deleted after the merge.
+  - **Commit Title**: If set, this will be used as the commit title of the merge commit. if empty the default will be used.
+  - **Commit Message**: If set, this will be used as the commit message of the merge commit. if empty the default will be used.

 **In yaml piepline:**